 When you run into a monster, you can roll a skill check to see what your character knows about the monster.
 The DC is 10 + half the monster’s CR.
 That will give you the monster’s name and most important feature (in the DM’s opinion).
 Each point over that gives you another feature.
 The particular skill you use depends on the creature type:

-At the beginning of combat you are told as much information as your passive skill check would get you.
+At the beginning of combat you are told as much information as your passive skill check would get you, for any skills you are proficient in.
 To learn more, you need to take an action to make a skill check.
-If you are a bard, or the skill is listed by name in your class’s skill section, you may make the check as a bonus action.
+If you are a bard, a ranger, or the skill is listed by name in your class’s skill section, you may make the check as a bonus action.

 Wisdom